waboosh/Resonant-Frequency-of-MEMS-Cantilever/README.md

 <<What the code does>>
 Based on the geometry of the cantilever, we can model its resonant frequency due to a sample of radiation dose.

+<<Two methods>>
+1. Uniformly distributed film
+2. Film determined just at the tip of the cantilever

+Uniformly distributed better because of higher sensitivity.